 Particulates and sulphur dioxide emissions are of concern when it comes to air pollution loads from diesel engines.
-Therefore, using the WHO Rapid Assessment Model, estimates have been made for the powerhouse in Ihuru.
+Therefore, using the WHO Rapid Assessment Model, estimates have been made for the powerhouse in Vabbinfaru.

-The emission levels from the powerhouse is quite low.
-Estimates using fuel data provided by the Engineering Department indicate an hourly average of 0.72ug/m3 of particulate emissions.
-This is equivalent to an annual average of 0.51ug/m3, which is well below USEPA standard of 60ug/m3 annual average for particulates.
-Similarly, SO2 emissions (assuming marine diesel oil with average sulphur content of 0.9% sulphur) are estimated to be at an hourly average of 1.28ug/m3, which is only a fraction of the USEPA standard of 260ug/m3.
+While it is not acceptable to have exhaust stack just next to residential units, it must be noted that the emission levels from the powerhouse is quite low.
+Estimates using fuel data provided by the Engineering Department indicate an hourly average of 0.69ug/m3 of particulate emissions.
+This is equivalent to an annual average of 0.5ug/m3, which is well below USEPA standard of 60ug/m3 annual average for particulates.
+Similarly, S02 emissions (assuming marine diesel oil with average sulphur content of 0.9% sulphur) are estimated to be at an hourly average of 1.04ug/m3, which is only a fraction of the USEPA standard of 260ug/m3.
 Therefore, it can be safely concluded that the powerhouse emissions are well within acceptable emission standards.